Reviewing First Seacoast Bancorp (FSEA) & Its Rivals

 |2.33

-As a group, “Federal savings institutions” companies have a potential upside of 16.11%.
-Given First Seacoast Bancorp’s peers higher probable upside, analysts clearly believe First Seacoast Bancorp has less favorable growth aspects than its peers.
+As a group, “Federal savings institutions” companies have a potential upside of 16.13%.
+Given First Seacoast Bancorp’s rivals higher possible upside, analysts plainly believe First Seacoast Bancorp has less favorable growth aspects than its rivals.

-This table compares First Seacoast Bancorp and its peers’ net margins, return on equity and return on assets.

 Summary

-First Seacoast Bancorp peers beat First Seacoast Bancorp on 8 of the 10 factors compared.
+First Seacoast Bancorp rivals beat First Seacoast Bancorp on 8 of the 10 factors compared.

 First Seacoast Bancorp operates as a holding company for First Seacoast Bank that provides various banking products and services for individuals and businesses.
 The company offers interest-bearing and non-interest-bearing checking, savings, and money market accounts; and certificates of deposit.
 It also provides various lending products comprising one- to four-family residential real estate loans; commercial real estate and multi-family loans; acquisition, development, and land loans; commercial and industrial loans; home equity loans and lines of credit; and consumer loans.
 In addition, the company offers wealth management services, such as retirement planning, portfolio management, investment and insurance strategies, business retirement plans, and college planning services.
 It operates through its wealth management office located in Dover, New Hampshire; and four full-service banking offices in Strafford County, New Hampshire; and one full-service banking office in Rockingham County, New Hampshire.
 The company was founded in 1890 and is headquartered in Dover, New Hampshire.
 First Seacoast Bancorp is a subsidiary of First Seacoast Bancorp, MHC.